 Elliot returned his focus to the computer.
 Over the next few days, he and the team worked to create new scientific equations.
 The results were then programmed into the Vortex computer.
-Converted to energy, they were tested by the large machine, which exhibited additional atmospheric displays as it absorbed powerful blasts of particle energy.
+They equations were converted to energy, then tested by the large machine, which exhibited additional atmospheric displays as it absorbed powerful blasts of particle energy.

 Days passed as the experiments continued around the clock.
 Elliot's uneasiness grew as the research continued, questioning the moral implications of the project as he began to experience nightmares related to the work.
 Despite this, Elliot kept his reservations to himself and forged ahead.